davidwhogg/CalibrationAdversary/README.md

 See the file `LICENSE` for details

 ## Projects
-- Make data that fucks up *Excalibur*.
+- Make data that messes with *Excalibur*.
--
+- Write a paper about concepts in precision wavelength calibration.